- What is mental health?

 Obsessive-compulsive disorder is another type, where the person cannot stop a specific repeated action or thought.

-Most often, the various anxiety disorders are treated with counselling or medication.
+Most often, the various anxiety disorders are treated with counseling or medication.

 Depression & Manic Depression